mirafzalswe/manage_DateBase/readme.md

 ## Run the Application

 1. Open the terminal or command prompt and navigate to the project directory.
-2. Run the application using the following command:
+2. Run the application using the following command: python main.py

 3. Follow the on-screen instructions to manage the student database.